The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you own a home in San Diego, it’s certainly a good time to sell: Home values have increased by 19 percent in the last year, according to data from the San Diego Association of Realtors.
-And while plenty of people want to live in one of the best places to call home in California, there simply aren’t enough homes available to buy.
+If you own a home in San Diego, it’s certainly a good time to sell.
+As of October 2023, prices were up 7.6 percent year-over-year, according to Redfin data.
+And while plenty of people want to live in this coastal California haven, there simply aren’t enough homes available to buy.
 It’s a good feeling to be a seller in a seller’s market.

-Before you decide to list your San Diego property, you’ll need to plan for where you’re heading next.
-Remember that the current housing-supply shortage isn’t limited to San Diego alone; it’s fueling high prices in most places around the country.
-So, if you’re planning to sell your house while buying another at the same time, you’ll want an idea of the down payment you need for your next property.
-Otherwise, think about finding a short-term rental to help you eliminate the potential stress of finding a new home immediately.
-You’ll also want to budget for the costs of moving.
+Before you decide to list your home here, you’ll need to plan for where you’re heading next.
+Remember that the current housing-supply shortage isn’t limited to San Diego alone; it’s fueling high prices in most places around the country, and mortgage rates are high nationwide as well.
+So, if you’re planning to buy a new house once you move out of your old one, be sure to budget for the table-turning experience of being a buyer in these challenging conditions.

 Things to consider when selling your house in San Diego